LexieFlock/bootcamp-challenge1/README.md

 WHEN I view the structure of the HTML elements

-THEN I find that the elements follow a logical structure independent of styling and positioning (wip)
+THEN I find that the elements follow a logical structure independent of styling and positioning (no change needed?)

 WHEN I view the image elements

-THEN I find accessible alt attributes
+THEN I find accessible alt attributes (wip)

 WHEN I view the heading attributes